datocms/jekyll-example/_episodes/12006-the-job.md

 ---
 title: The Job
-episodenumber: 24
+episode_number: 24
-imageurl:
+palette_url:
+image_url:
+thumbnail_url:
 date: '2007-05-17'
+weight: 51
 rating: 9.0
-season:
-- Season 3
+category: Season 3
 ---

 Jan arrives at the office and wins back Michael, due to her having breast implants.
 Pam gets ribbed for her comments during the Beach Games.
 Jim and Karen head off to New York for the interview.
 Michael puts Dwight in charge of the office, assuming he is getting the job.